Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

-How to Be a Good Horseback Riding Student
+How to Be a Successful Riding Student

 Proper Attire Is Key

 Proper attire is not just about fashion or trends, it is about safety and making sure we can see your posture well enough to teach you effectively.
+This will make it easier for you to learn.

 Always Wear Boots